What is life insurance and how does it work?

 There are a number of different types of life insurance to consider when comparing your cover options and these include:

-- Whole of life - has no end term so it will pay out whenever you die.
+- Whole of life - has no end date so it will pay out whenever you die.
 There is often an investment element to this type of policy and the premiums can rise steeply in older age.

 - Single/Joint cover - a single life insurance policy will provide cover for one individual, while a joint policy will provide cover for two individuals.
 Joint cover is often cheaper than two single policies (although not always), but it will only pay out once (on the first or second death).